Rule Manager for Excel | Fix Conditional Formatting & Data Validation

 If you have a single-line ribbon:

-After installing the add-in, the pane opens displaying the Help tab, with information about the features of the add-in:
+After installing the add-in, a task pane opens displaying the Help tab, with information about the features of the add-in:

-The Help section can be reopened by clicking the Help button in the pane.
+The Help section can be reopened any time by clicking the Help button in the pane.

 Click the "Try it" button to get a newly inserted worksheet with this information for you to play with:

-The tool inserts the worksheet in your active workbook and includes a series of Conditional formattting and Data Validation rules with several issues.
+The inserted worksheet includes a series of Conditional formatting and Data Validation rules with several issues.

-CF Scan and DV Scan work very much the same.
-Both perform a scan of the respective Conditional Formatting or Data Validation rules.
+CF and DV scan work very much the same.
+Both perform a scan of the respective Conditional Formatting or Data Validation rules for the active worksheet.
+The number badges inside the CF and DV buttons shows how many rules the last scan on the active sheet detected.

 Once a scan is done, all rules are displayed in a scrollable list.
 The ones marked with "Fix" have potential issues.
 Note that you can use the arrow keys to move up or down the list of rules.